festicket/front-end-meta/conventions/storybook.md

 ## Component variants

 To ensure all variants of a component are working, we must display them all in Stories.
-To ensure the Storybook tree doesn't become cluttered, display variants of a component together in one Story.
+So that the Storybook tree doesn't become cluttered, display variants of a component together in one Story.

 ### Reasoning